cafebazaar/BazaarPay/README.md

 You also need to specify two callback parameters:

-* `onSuccess`: Will be called after a successful payment.
+* `onSuccess` - Will be called after a successful payment.
 This is the place you need to [commit](#3-commit-checkout-token) the *Checkout Token*.
-* `onCancel`: Will be called if the payment flow has not been finished successfully (Canceled by the user).
+* `onCancel` - Will be called if the payment flow has not been finished successfully (Canceled by the user).

 ### 2. Launch Payment